The Sound of Silence in Social Networks: Opinion Models

-\begin{remark} It is worth noting that the dynamic nature of the influence graph in $\SOMminus$ models sets them apart from the static influence in the DeGroot model.
+\begin{remark} The dynamic nature of the influence graph in $\SOMminus$ models sets them apart from the static influence in the DeGroot model.
 Silencing an agent $j$ at a given time amounts to removing all edges $(j,i) \in E$ from the graph at that moment.
 This allows for more complex opinion formation behaviors.

-Notice also that we could normalize the sum in Eq~.\ref{ML-bup:eq} by dividing it by $\sum_{j \in \N{i}^t} I_{ji}$ when non-zero.
-While this would not impact our technical results in Section~\ref{sec:convergence}, it would amplify the influence of the non-silent neighbors of $i$ at time $t$, which may seem unnatural.
+Furthermore, we could have normalized the sum in Eq.~\ref{ML-bup:eq} by dividing it by $\sum_{j \in \N{i}^t} I_{ji}$ when this divisor is not equal to zero. \footnote{Notice we are using $\N{i}^t$ as index set in the summation rather than $\N{i}$.} While this would not impact our technical results in Section~\ref{sec:convergence}, it would amplify the influence of the non-silent neighbors of $i$ at time $t$, which may seem unnatural.
+Instead, notice that from Eq.~\ref{ML-bup:eq} we get: